DSAC: Low-Cost RowHammer Mitigation Using In-DRAM Stochastic and Approximate Counting Algorithm: RowBleed and RowHammer

-\textbf{Bit-Flip.} Since new generations of DRAM scale down cell-to-cell distance for low cost per bit, electromagnetic interactions between cells can be increased.
-This noise has negative effects on row activation which can lead to activation-induced bit-flip.
-This paper categorizes activation-induced bit-flips into two types according to their relative activation time.
-One is Passing Gate Effect and the other is Rowhammer.
-Passing Gate Effect occurs when activation time is longer than the minimum time prescribed by memory standard specification, whereas Rowhammer occurs when activation time is the minimum prescribed time.

-\textbf{Passing Gate Effect.} When a passing gate is activated for a long period of time, it acts as an aggressor row that can flip the data of neighboring victim rows.
-This phenomenon is called Passing Gate Effect.
+When either the APG or the FPG is activated for a long period of time, such as in cases where the host system adopts an open-page policy \cite{blackmore2013quantitative}, it acts as an aggressor row that can flip the data of the MG.
+This phenomenon is referred to as Passing Gate Effect \cite{kim2014architectural}.
+This paper names this phenomenon as RowBleed to associate with RowHammer.

-Figure \ref{fig:d0} depicts a bit-flip mechanism of initial cell data 0.
-If a passing gate is activated for a long period of time, it can attract electrons from the capacitor.
-After the long activation is finished, these electrons can be spread and injected into silicon substrate.
-Repeating this process can cause data 0 to be flipped.
-Therefore, long activation time can increase the possibility of bit-flip.
+Figure \ref{fig:pged1} depicts the RowBleed-induced bit-flip mechanism.
+When the APG or the FPG is activated, both have high voltage.
+This high voltage lowers the MG's threshold voltage (V$_{\text{TH}}$), which in turn causes charge \textit{leakage}.
+Since the transistor's V$_{\text{TH}}$ decreases at high temperature and with cell shrinkage, RowBleed is vulnerable to high temperature and DRAM cell scaling.
+Note that RowBleed cannot flip stored data 0 due to the direction of the leakage, which is inherent to the nature of the transistor.

+Figure \ref{fig:pgepat} depicts the RowBleed accelerating data pattern.
+To accelerate the leakage, a higher voltage difference between the victim capacitor and the bitline can be applied by setting the aggressor row's bitline data to 0x5.
+Note that V$_{\text{ACT}}$ is the wordline voltage when the wordline is activated, and V$_{\text{PCG}}$ is the wordline voltage when the wordline is precharged.

+Figure \ref{fig:trassum} depicts the RowBleed accelerating timing condition.
+To maximize the leakage, the maximum row activation time can be applied.
+This row activation time is defined as tRAS and it ranges from 42ns to 70,200ns according to memory standard specifications \cite{specification2014mjedec, specification2019jedec, specification2014jedec, specification2020jedec, specification2021gjedec, specification2021hjedec}.
+Since the aggressor row needs to be in a precharge state while DRAM is refreshed, tRAS cannot be longer than tREFI.
+Moreover, the victim row can be refreshed in tREFW.
+Consequently, the sum of tRAS in tREFW needs to be maximized to maximize the leakage.
+This paper refers to the sum of tRAS in tREFW as \textit{tRASsum}.